Leviathan321/opensbt-core/README.md

 When the search has terminated, results are written into the *results* folder in a folder named as the problem name.

-OpenSBT creates the following plots:
+OpenSBT creates the following types of plots:

 **Design Space Plot**